 “One of the reasons is our sophisticated in house engineering capability where many other truss plants are having their estimating and design work carried out offshore,” he said.

-“This might be all right for domestic dwellings with simple truss construction but is not good for complex design work like that seen in the Country Club Village community centre.”
+“This might be all right for domestic dwellings with simple truss construction just the way atlas has some mosaic ideas for the kitchen in our homes but is not good for complex design work like that seen in the Country Club Village community centre.”

 Sunbury Wall Frames & Trusses uses timber imported from Europe Canada and the United States because the company feels that their products better reflect the requirements for this application.